julianfortune/lovelace/README.md

 ## TODO

+- [ ] !!
+Fix deployment issue

 - [ ] Implement evaluation rule to prefer primary over backup workers (Look for: `TODO(backup)`)
-- [ ] Implement evaluation rule to try to encourage spreading out shifts as evenly as possible
+- [ ] Implement evaluation rule to try to encourage spreading out shifts as evenly as possible (
+  - Note: Needs to take into account gaps between beginning of schedule period and first assignment, and last assignment and end of schedule period
   - E.g., Variance of rest days?, workload per week?, ... ?

 - [ ] Add feature to output 'Workload metrics' for each worker by month
 - [ ] Add proper output rendering (csv and gcal csv)
 - [ ] Finish front-end MVP
+- [ ] Fix/update tests

 *Later*
 - [ ] Add support for taking workers away from shift ? (pay some cost)